w41l/gnome/README.md

 WARNING
 =======

-The build script will install eudev package which is needed by gnome-bluetooth, which is needed by gnome-control-center.
+The build will install eudev package, which is needed by gnome-bluetooth, and upower package which is needed by gnome-control-center.

 Eudev is systemd-compatible udev, developed by Gentoo.
 Eudev purpose is to provide compatible systemd API on system/distribution without systemd.
 This package will replace Slackware's default udev binaries.